ialeinbach/imp/README.md

 * Prevent integer parameters whose alias can be interpreted as a number (i.e. #123 as a parameter).
 * Add full ret/rec functionality.
-* Maybe require a "main" procedure to be used as an entry point?
+* Require a "main" procedure to be used as an entry point.
 * Maybe define a return register a la x86 and rax?
 * Decide how to and implement plug-and-play target architectures.
 * Tidy error handling.